-The purpose of this strategy is to provide a land use framework to guide the development of rural residential opportunities as well as recommend an appropriate planning policy.
+The purpose of this strategy is to provide a land use framework to guide the development of large lot residential opportunities as well as recommend an appropriate planning policy.
 Planning for growth and change requires understanding the capabilities of the land.
 It also means understanding the factors which shape the characteristics, attitudes and values of communities, and the systems which drive land use development.

-Through the Riverina Murray Regional Plan 2036, the Department of Planning and Environment (DPE) requires Council to consider various criteria when selecting land for rural residential development.
-The criteria can best be addressed by a rural residential strategy as undertaken prior to permitting rural residential development through a Local Environmental Plan (LEP).
+Through the Riverina Murray Regional Plan 2036, the Department of Planning and Environment (now Department of Planning, Industry and Environment) (DPI&E) requires Council to consider various criteria when selecting land for large lot residential development.
+The criteria can best be addressed by a large lot residential strategy as undertaken prior to permitting large lot residential development through a Local Environmental Plan (LEP).

-However, as experienced by many Councils, the community may prefer locations for rural residential development that are remote from settlements and difficult to service; more suitable for productive agricultural purposes or endowed with environmental assets that could be compromised by subdivision and development.
+However, as experienced by many Councils, the community may prefer locations for large lot residential development that are remote from settlements and difficult to service; more suitable for productive agricultural purposes or endowed with environmental assets that could be compromised by subdivision and development.
 These conflicts with sustainable living, agricultural activity and environmental values need to be minimised.
 This strategy aims to establish clear priorities and criteria based upon settlement patterns, access to services, the suitability and capability of land and the protection of significant environmental areas.

 This strategy also aims to identify drivers for growth.
-The legitimate and sustainable demand for rural residential development will be identified.
-This needs to be balanced against the existing supply and the possible future supply of rural residential land.
+The legitimate and sustainable demand for large lot residential development will be identified.
+This needs to be balanced against the existing supply and the possible future supply of large lot residential land.